Ale-js/ale/README.md

 Ale.js (Chinese meaning: 啤酒) is a framework only for user view operation.

-Unlike other large frameworks, Ale.js core library only focuses on view layer, which is not only easy to use, but also easy to integrate with third-party libraries or existing projects.
+Unlike other large frameworks, Ale.js core library only focuses on view, which is not only easy to use, but also easy to integrate with third-party libraries or existing projects.

 After compression (non-g-zip), it has only about `11kb` file size, and its execution speed is extremely fast.
 More importantly, Ale.
 JS can help you quickly build flexible pages and drive your complex pages!